openeuler-mirror/docs/docs/en/docs/userguide/patch-tracking.md

 #### Cause Analysis

 The preceding problem is caused by the unstable network access between the patch-tracking and GitHub API.
-Ensure that the patch-tracking is operating in a stable network environment (for example, HUAWEI CLOUD Hong Kong).
+Ensure that the patch-tracking is operating in a stable network environment (for example, any region in the HUAWEI CLOUD International Site).